If you’re like me, almost every day you read reports of some new toxic threat in food, water, cosmetics, or household cleaners.

 For years, we’ve run several hundred feet of cheap PVC hose to our various gardens and the food plants inside our solar greenhouse.

-Switching to drinking-water safe hose (rubber or polyurethane) and lead-free couplings will require both research and money, so we’ll plan to do it in stages.
+Switching to drinking water–safe hose (rubber or polyurethane) and lead-free couplings requires both research and money, so allow some time for the switchover.

-- Letting the water run to get the standing water out of the hose before watering food crops
+- Let the water run to get the standing water out of the hose before watering food crops.

-- Minimizing the hoses' exposure to direct sunlight.
-The heat of the sun on water stored in the hose increases the amount of toxins leaching from the hose.
+- Minimize the hoses’ exposure to direct sunlight.
+The heat of the sun on water stored in the hose increases the amount of toxins leaching from it.

-- Looking for safer hose couplings.
+- Look for safer hose couplings.
 Ecology Center’s tests showed that 29 percent of brass hose connectors contained unsafe levels of lead.
-Researchers suggest non-brass couplings of stainless steel, aluminum or nickel.
+Researchers suggest non-brass couplings of stainless steel, aluminum, or nickel.